-Yesterday I showed you a sneak peek of the Hello Holiday guide – did you spot my holiday DIY projects?
-The agate slice wreath I made is definitely my favorite!!
-I absolutely love this modern spin on a classic grapevine wreath.
+Yesterday I showed you a sneak peek of the Hello Holiday guide – did you spot my holiday DIY projects, like the DIY agate slice wreath?
+I absolutely love this modern organic spin on a classic grapevine wreath.

-still very popular posts, so I know I’m not alone…) Once I had the idea, I was fully committed!
+still very popular posts, so I know I’m not alone…) Once I had the idea for this DIY agate slice wreath, I was fully committed!
 We turned the truck around and hit up the craft store for a grapevine wreath and some wire, then I tracked down the perfect agate slices on Etsy.

 - Grapevine wreath (mine is 18″)